sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 # 3 Reboot

--

 ## 3.1 Cold-reboot

-- Code-reboot will reload minigraph, profile DB will re-render in reload minigraph.
+- Code-reboot will reload config from init_cfg.json and config_db.json.
-- sonic-cfggen and sonic-utility will update to support generate profile DB during reload minigraph.
+- DB migrator will run after cold reboot, will handle profile schema and data upgrade in DB migrator.

 ## 3.2 Warm-reboot

-- Profile DB will follow SONiC warm-reboot process, warm-reboot will save whole Redis DB to /host/warmboot/dump.rdb, please refer to [SONiC YANG MODEL GUIDELINES](#7-1-sonic-yang-model-guidelines)
+- Profile DB will follow SONiC warm-reboot process, warm-reboot will save whole Redis DB to /host/warmboot/dump.rdb, please refer to [System-wide Warmboot](#8-2-system-wide-warmboot)
-- DB migrator will run after warm reboot, will handle OS upgrade in DB migrator.
+- DB migrator will run after warm reboot, will handle profile schema and data upgrade in DB migrator.

 ## 3.3 Fast-reboot

-- Fast-reboot will reload minigraph, profile DB will re-render in reload minigraph.
-- sonic-cfggen and sonic-utility will update to support generate profile DB during reload minigraph.
+- Profile DB will follow SONiC fast-reboot process, please refer to [Fast-reboot Flow Improvements HLD](#8-3-fast-reboot-flow-improvements-hld)
+- DB migrator will run after fast reboot, will handle profile schema and data upgrade in DB migrator.

 ## 3.4 Schema upgrade and DB migration

 - DB migrator will re-render profile DB to handle schema change.
   - Profile DB will generate by sonic-cfggen command.
 - DB migrator code will improve by deprate hardcoded config and complex upgrade logic.
-- Some profile configuration change are disruptive, for example buffer config change,those change need fast-reboot to make sure change refelected on ASIC.
+- Some profile configuration change are disruptive, for example buffer config change,those change need fast-reboot/warm-reboot to make sure change refelected on ASIC.
+- When upgrade from older version SONiC which not have profile DB:
+  - The config DB will keep no change, all data in config DB will be treat as user config.
+  - Profile DB will be created, and DB migrator will initialize Profile DB.
+  - From user aspect:
+   - All existing configs keeps no change.
+   - There will be new config items, if new version of SONiC contains new config item in profile.

 # 4 Error handling